 They have capes for $1 at most of the dollar stores call around and see if there still in stock they normally go fast

 A formal white shirt, black pants, black satin cumberbund, a blood-red bow tie and white Marine's gloves will create the rest of the costume to go with the cape.
 Add slicked down hair with a slightly off-center part, plus white or very pale face makeup.
 Add some dark shadow under the eyes and in the cheek hollows, dark eyeliner all around the eye shape, and black mascara to create the menacing look of The Count himself.
 Find more family Halloween ideas at http://parenting.leehansen.com/

 Great description of an easy way to become Dracula for the night, Lee!
 Another addition could be to use a large black handle-tie garbage bag for the cape.
-As long as it is large enough and you have most of the other elements together, this works really well.

 I am looking for an idea to cut a pattern for a Dracula cape.
 Any suggestions?